joomla/joomla-platform/docs/manual/en-US/chapters/packages/media.md

 ##### Available options for compressors.

+- `type` : `string` :- type of the compressor eg: js, css
 - `REMOVE_COMMENTS` : `boolean` :- Defines whether to remove comments or not

 specific options to `JMediaCompressor::compressFile()`

-- `overwrite` : `boolean`   :- To define whether to overwrite if destination file already exists
+- `OVERWRITE` : `boolean`   :- To define whether to overwrite if destination file already exists
-- `prefix` : `string`       :- Name prefix to be used for destination file if the no file path is passed
+- `PREFIX` : `string`       :- Name prefix to be used for destination file if the no file path is passed

 specific options to `JMediaCompressorCss`